 Starting a Bakery or Coffee Shop

-The Indian market has seen a massive make over in the way bakeries and coffee shops are being set up.
+The Indian market has seen a massive makeover in the way bakeries and coffee shops are being set up.
 The façade and interiors of bakeries and coffee shops have evolved to appeal to a larger segment of the young and affluent crowd.
 It’s not just the ambience but also the variety of products have seen a rise due to increase in demand.
 With rising demand and an increasing middle class, it is a great time to start a bakery or a coffee shop.
-In this article, we look at the process for starting a bakery or coffee shop in India.
+In this article, we look at the process of starting a bakery or coffee shop in India.

 Types of Business Model

 Before starting a bakery or coffee shop, it is important to decide on a model for the business.
-The following are some of the types of business model:
+The following are some of the types of the business model:

 - A stand or shop in a high footfall area, where customers walk in and pick up their baked goods.
 A good example would be airport food counters.

 - Franchisee of a popular chain like Cafe Coffee Day or Dunkin Donuts or others.

 - Custom baking and delivery of baked goods to customer place.
 Ideal for women entrepreneurs interested in baking and operating from home.

 Choosing on a location is a crucial step in starting a new bakery or coffee shop business.
 Unless the business is a home-based bakery, the location of the business would have a tremendous impact on the success of the business.
 Hence, it is important to choose a high-footfall area with a floating population or a captive population.
 Home-based bakeries and stand-alone bakery or coffee shops do well in areas with a captive population (e.g: Apartment complex or township), whereas a coffee stand or franchise chain would do well in an area like an airport with a high floating population.